Cite this

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = H(\mathrm{Y}) - H(\mathrm{Y}\mid \mathrm{X}) \end{aligned}\]

-Can be interpreted as the total uncertainty at the output (the sum of input uncertainty and noise), minus the noise in the received messages.
+can be interpreted as the total uncertainty at the output (the sum of input uncertainty and noise), minus the noise in the received messages.

 3.3 Data processing inequality